Chuanyi Guo (on the market during the 2021-2022 AY)

 Dongwei (David) Shi is a third-year PhD student in the Martin School of Public Policy and Administration.
 His main research interest is financial literacy and education, and his current focus is the effects and variations of financial education requirements in the K-12 setting.
 David is originally born in China and moved to New Zealand during junior high and obtained NZ Citizenship.
 He holds a bachelor’s degree in Business from Auckland University of Technology, and a Master of Economics from the University of Wisconsin-Madison.
 David enjoys tennis and car racing in his free time.

-Andrew finished his PhD in 2021 and will start as an assistant professor at Southern Illinois University Edwardsville in August 2021.
+Andrew finished his PhD in 2021 (University of Kentucky) and will start as an assistant professor at Southern Illinois University Edwardsville in August 2021.